Best hotels in Antigua Guatemala

 Is it better to stay inside the colonial center?

 Yes, staying inside the colonial center is highly recommended.
-Antigua is a walking city, and staying centrally means you can easily explore on foot, return to your hotel during the day, and avoid taxi costs.
-The colonial center is also the safest and most atmospheric area.
+Antigua is a walking city, and staying centrally means you can easily explore on foot, return to your hotel during the afternoon, and walk safely to dinner.
+Many of the best hotels in Antigua Guatemala occupy restored colonial buildings with interior courtyards, rooftop terraces offering volcano views, and architectural details that transport you back centuries.

 Are Antigua hotels safe?